M-J-Robbins/good-email-code/email-accessibility/rem-and-em.md

 **N.B** This will prevent the user from being able to set a smaller preferred font size.
 So it’s not an ideal solution, you may want to leave this part off.

 ### `font-size:medium`
-If the email client doesn't support `max` we will fall back to using `font-size:medium`, all email clients I've tested support this.
+If the email client doesn't support `max` we will fall back to using `font-size:medium`, all email clients I've tested support this, and it passed the users prefered font-size.

-**Edit:** _On a previous version of this article I use `rem` units and an extra fallback to 16px `font-size:16px;font-size:1rem; font-size:max(16px, 1rem)` but later found `font-size:medium` has better support._
+**Edit - February 2022:** _On a previous version of this article I use `rem` units and an extra fallback to 16px `font-size:16px;font-size:1rem; font-size:max(16px, 1rem)` but later found `font-size:medium` has better support._

+**Edit - May 2022:** _It looks like the CSS spec has updated so that [`font-size: 'medium'` is no lnoger required to match the user's preferred font size](https://github.com/w3c/csswg-drafts/issues/2430) so this behaviour may change in the future_

 ## Converting your code to use `em`
 Mostly the standard size for `1rem` is `16px` so using that as a base will keep your sizing looking the same for most users.
 So to calculate em from px, divide your `px` value by 16 and that will give you your `em` value.

+So for example
-So if your font is `20px` divided by 16 gives you `1.25em`.
+ - if your font is `20px` divided by 16 gives you `1.25em`.
-If you font is `18px` divided by 16 give you `1.125em` If your font is `10px` it’s too small.
+ - If you font is `18px` divided by 16 give you `1.125em`
+ - If your font is `10px` it’s too small.
 Don’t use 10px fonts.

 Ideally your minimum font size would be `1em` but at a push I’ll sometimes go down to `.8em` if you asks really nicely and I don’t have time to talk you round.